wingochau/UCL_CASA0012_MSc-Dissertation/README.md

-This repository contains the datasets used in the CASA0012 dissertation of MSc Spatial Data Science and Visualisation, which is the work of Lok Wing Chau (Student ID: 19113428) at the University College London In this or similar form has not been nor is being submitted for any other qualification.
+This repository contains the datasets used in the CASA0012 dissertation of MSc Spatial Data Science and Visualisation, which is the work of Lok Wing Chau (Student ID: 19113428) at the University College London.
+\
+In this or similar form has not been nor is being submitted for any other qualification.